grinsfem/logo/README.md

 LICENSE
 =======

 The images are licensed under Creative Commons CC-BY-SA 3.0.
 Attribution should be given to Lucy Pisanava, Paul T. Bauman, and Roy H. Stogner.
-If you are interested in modifying the logo, you are free to do so, but we encourage you to contact Lucy for consultation.
+We follow the guidelines given by the [Firefox Branding](https://www.mozilla.org/en-US/styleguide/identity/firefox/branding/).
+Namely, the following are not permitted:
+* alter our logos in any way
+* place a logo in such close proximity to other content that it is indistinguishable
+* make our logo the most distinctive or prominent feature on your website, printed material or other content
+* use our logos in a way that suggests any type of association or partnership with Lucy Pisanava, Paul T. Bauman, or Roy H. Stogner without prior approval, sponsorship or endorsement by Lucy Pisanava, Paul T. Bauman, and Roy H. Stogner
+* use our logos in a way that is harmful, deceptive, obscene or otherwise objectionable to the average person
+* use our logos on websites or other places containing content associated with hate speech, pornography, gambling or illegal activities
+* use our logos to, or in connection with, content that disparages us or sullies our reputation